ahoward2/react-tictactoe/README.md

-# Getting Started with Create React App
+# 🎮 Getting Started with Multiplayer React Tic Tac Toe

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Built on top of tutorial documentation from [boardgame.io](https://boardgame.io/).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn serve`

+Runs the server that runs the 'Remote Master' on port `localhost:8000`.\
+Open http://localhost:8000 to view it in the browser.

 ### `yarn start`

-Runs the app in the development mode.\
+This will run the clients in development mode.
+If you upen up multiple tabs in the browser you can play as different players.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-This will run the clients in development mode.
-If you upen up multiple tabs in the browser you can play as different players.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.